KarenC7/TestAlboProject/README.md

 Note: You can find the call on SyncController.java and change the params

+## To generate JAR
+1. Run As -> Maven build
+2. Write on blackspace "Goals": package
+3. Run

 ## To execute .sh files
+1. Put getInformatio.sh on {projectPath}/target
-1. Example: exect on console {yourPath}/getInformation.sh
+1. Example: exect on console ./getInformation.sh  (Recommended Git bash)
-Nota: getcollaborators.sh run the syncronization and return the information of services a) and b)
+Nota: getInformation.sh run the application, then you can test services